Lake Minnewanka Service - See you next summer!!

 What does it cost to ride the Minnewanka service?

-Minnewannka service will be free this year!
+Minnewanka fares for 2018 summer service are being determined.
 Look here for detailed fare information.

 Can I bring my bike on board?